Approximation of bayesian Hawkes process models with Inlabru: Hawkes process log-likelihood approximation

-Therefore, the accuracy of the approximation depends on \textit{how much} linear the functions $g_m(\cdot), I_t(\cdot), I_{\mathbf s}(\cdot)$ are with respect the parameters $\boldsymbol \theta$.
+Therefore, the accuracy of the approximation depends on \textit{how close} to be linear the functions $\log g_m(\cdot), \log I_t(\cdot), \log I_{\mathbf s}(\cdot)$ are with respect the parameters $\boldsymbol \theta$.
 In the case of normalized triggering functions, we have $\Lambda_h(\mathcal X) = g_m(m_h)$.
 This means that, on one hand, we don't need to split the integral in different bins saving computational time and memory; on the other hand, the information on the parameters $\theta_j \in \boldsymbol \theta^{(t)} \bigcup \boldsymbol \theta^{(\mathbf s)}$ provided by this likelihood component is lost.
-Also, the normalized triggering functions tends to be \textit{less linear} than the corresponding unnormalized versions and this is crucial for the approximation of the sum of log-intensities
+Also, normalized triggering functions tend to be \textit{farther} from linearity than the corresponding unnormalized versions and this is crucial for the approximation of the sum of log-intensities.

-The divisions in bins is essential for the accuracy of the approximation and the ability to converge of the algorithm.
-Different binning strategies can be employed, and their performance depends on the form of the triggering function, for example, the time triggering function represents the time-decay of the influence of an observations on the intensity, we expect it to be a monotonic decreasing function of the time difference and, therefore, a convenient strategy would be to consider a denser partition around zero and larger bins far from it where the function flattens.
-On the other hand, considering too many bins may lead to numerical stability issues and longer computational time and computer memory needed.
-We suggest to tailor the binning strategy on the problem at hand.
+We remark that the division in bins is essential for the accuracy of the approximation and the ability to converge of the algorithm.
+Different binning strategies can be employed, and their performance depends on the form of the triggering function.
+For example, in the case in which the time triggering function represents the time-decay of the influence of an observation on the intensity, we expect it to be a monotonic decreasing function of the time difference and, therefore, a convenient strategy would be to consider a denser partition around zero and larger bins far from it where the function flattens.
+In Appendix \ref{sec:App.B_binning} we illustrate the binning strategy used in the real data and simulation examples which has the characteristics described above.
+In there, we perform a sensitivity analysis fitting the same Hawkes process model using different binning strategies, and Table \ref{tab:5_bins} compares the different binning strategies in terms of computational time and ability to converge.